ibh-daai/ai-monitoring-dashboard/config/README.md

     "model_type": {
       "regression": true,
       "binary_classification": true
-    },
-    "provide_reference": false
     }
   }
+}
 ```
 ### Columns

 Defines the mapping of data columns to required schema properties.
 Only the values should be changed, not the keys.
-The `timestamp` field is optional and should be set to `null` if not applicable.
+The `timestamp`, `instrument_type`, and `patient_class` fields are optional and should be set to `null` if they do not exist as columns.
 The `predictions` and `labels` objects should contain the column names for the predicted values and labels, respectively.
 The `features` array should contain the names of the additional columns in the model. *Notes: The features must be either categorical or numerical (i.e. no timestamp).*
 -   **study_id** (`string`): Identifier for the study.

 -   **sex** (`string`): Patient's sex.